dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-5.0/breaking-changes.md

 **Why**

-This removes the ambiguity around what these methods are configuring.
+This change removes the ambiguity around what these methods are configuring.

 **Mitigations**

 Use the new API or temporarily suspend the obsolete warnings.

 <a name="non-added-generation"></a>

-### Value generators are called when the entity state is changed from Detached to Unchanged, Updated or Deleted
+### Value generators are called when the entity state is changed from Detached to Unchanged, Updated, or Deleted

 [Tracking Issue #15289](https://github.com/aspnet/EntityFrameworkCore/issues/15289)